Amphiluke/jquery-plugins/src/spin-digits/README.md

 ### The Crux of the Matter

 The plugin applies flip animation to dynamically changing numeric data on the web-page.
-The current plugin version works only with floating point numbers, but there is a simple CSS trick allowing the use of the plugin to animate integers as well (see the [Examples](#examples) section below).
+The current plugin version works only with floating point numbers, but there is a simple CSS trick allowing the use of the plugin to animate integers as well (see the [Tips & tricks](#tips--tricks) section below).

 ### Details & API